The COVID-19 Pandemic has changed the voting process. There are three ways you can vote:

 Forms are available on NJ's Department of State Website.
 Be sure to print out the form that corresponds to the county where you reside.
 Fill out the form and put it in the mail--no postage needed.
 Be aware:the deadline is 21 days before the election.

-You can also register to vote when you get your driver’s license or state ID from the DMV.
+You can also register to vote when you get your driver’s license or state ID from the New Jersey MVC.
 They will send your information to the Department of State on your behalf.
-Please note, due to the COVID-19 pandemic, DMVs may be closed or only open to limited service.
-Check the DMV's website before you go!
+Please note, due to the COVID-19 pandemic, MVCs may be closed or only open to limited service.
+Check the MVC website before you go!

 Before you go: